jasonMatillano/Docker-Compose-Multi-Container-App-With-Volumes/README.md

 Docker isolates all content, code, and data in a container from your local filesystem.
 This means, that when you delete a container within Docker Desktop, all the content within it is deleted.

 Sometimes you may want to persist data that a container generated.
 This is when you can use volumes.

+# Step 8 : Using Volumes

+If you want to persist data even after a container is deleted, you can use a volume.
+A volume is a location in your local filesystem, managed by Docker.